agoenergy/ptx-boa/md/helptext_sidebar_blue_final_use_emissions.md

 If enabled, calculated GHG emissions include downstream "use-phase" emissions (e.g., combustion or use of the final product) in the demand country.
-If disabled, results include only upstream emissions from the production chain.
+If disabled, results include only upstream emissions from the production chain and potential CO2 emissions are assumed to still be bound in the final product.